mfaustin/ProjectTwo558/README.md

 ## Required R Packages

-The following R packages are required to run R code used in this project and/or create this document.
+The following R packages are required to run R code used in this project and/or create the linked channel documents.

 -   `tidyverse` The tidyverse package is used for data handling and plotting.

 -   `caret` The caret package is used for working with data and models.

 -   `knitr` The knitr package is used for document image handling.

 -   `rmarkdown` The rmarkdown package is used by a render program to render this document.

+-   `doParallel` The doParallel package is used to enable [parallel processing with the caret package](https://topepo.github.io/caret/parallel-processing.html)

 ## Analyses by Channel